gamesbook/pyprototypr/docs/examples/commercial.rst

 `↑ <table-of-contents_>`_

 =========== ==================================================================
-Title       Squad Leader Modular Board
+Title       *Squad Leader Modular Board Section*
 ----------- ------------------------------------------------------------------
 Source Code `<../../examples/boards/commercial/squad_leader.py>`_
 ----------- ------------------------------------------------------------------
 Discussion  This example shows how to construct a board for a wargame - in
-            this Avalon Hill's "Squad Leader" using a hexagonal grid.
+            this Avalon Hill's "Squad Leader" - using a hexagonal grid.

             The grid's properties, such as alphanumeric coordinates and hex column offsets are used for overall appearance; the use of a blank